9 Benefits of Slow Feeding Horses - Get Slow Feed Savvy

 Read on to learn of nine slow feeding benefits you may not be aware of......

-2. Reduced risk of ulcers: The equine stomach produces acid 24 hours a day (16 gallons for a 1,000 pound horse) in preparation for constant uptake and can empty in as little as 15-20 minutes.
+The equine stomach produces acid 24 hours a day (16 gallons for a 1,000 pound horse) in preparation for constant uptake and can begin to empty in as little as 15-20 minutes.
 Chewing activates saliva (an alkaline substance) production, which buffers gastric acid.
 Under natural conditions with free-choice forage, the horse will produce about five gallons of saliva every day and eventually “recycle” much of the water content via re-absorption prior to excretion.

 Fiber present in the stomach also prevents the “splashing” of acids.
 The lower part of the stomach, in addition to producing the acid, receives protection by also producing mucus.
-The upper, or non-glandular part, has no protection and thus is more susceptible to damage by the acids.
+The upper, or non-glandular, part has no protection and thus is more susceptible to damage by the acids.
 The upper portion has squamous epithelium – similar to our skin.
-Having fiber in the stomach creates a mat of sorts, which is especially important during any physical activity/exercise causing the splashing of acids.
+Having fiber in the stomach creates a mat of sorts, which is especially crucial during transport and physical activity/exercise causing the splashing of acids.

 If your horse consumes hay too quickly, the particle size will not be reduced sufficiently or have a high enough saliva-to-forage ratio.
 Saliva plays a crucial role in digestion.
 Large amounts of dry matter lacking sufficient saliva can contribute to impaction colic.

-7. Weight management: Hay is grass with the water reduced; each mouthful is a more concentrated source of calories.
+Hay is grass with the water reduced.
+Each mouthful is a more concentrated source of calories.
 Hay contains seven to eight times more calories than live grass per pound.
 Grass is 70 to 80% water as opposed to sun cured hay at 5 to 10%.
-If your horse is overweight, slow feeding will help to regulate insulin spikes, metabolism, and secretion of cortisol.
+If your horse is overweight, slow feeding will help to regulate insulin spikes and metabolism.
 For underweight equines, it can help increase digestion and assimilation of calories and nutrients.

 Always consider nutrition when dealing with any health or mental issue.
 Feeding a balanced diet (low in non-structural carbohydrates for overweight individuals) including slow fed free-choice forage is healthiest for your herd.
 Equines were not designed to thrive on a high-calorie, nutrient-deficient diet comprised of meals.
 By providing free-choice forage, you will have a healthier, more content herd with the bonus of no longer being committed to multiple feedings day and night!